lastmjs/security-audit/README.md

 # security-audit

+- [ ] Review latest OWASP Top 10
+- [ ] Run automatic security checks
+  - [ ]
+- [ ] Update all dependencies
+  - [ ] Use LTS versions (Node.js, Ubuntu, etc)
+- [ ] No vulnerabilities found in dependencies (GitHub and npm security reports, etc)
+- [ ] Lock down ports (tcp, udp, etc)
+  - [ ] Only open ports that are absolutely necessary
+  - [ ] Only open the smallest subset of absolutely necessary IP addresses on each port

 - [ ] TODO put this in order before doing the security audit video
 - [ ] We should use OWASP to ensure that our audit is correctly targeting security risks: https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf
   - [ ] This should be part of the audit audit, every time the audit is completed, review the latest security risks